Made a Mistake While Filing Your ITR?

 Q- How to correct a submitted income tax return?

-You can correct your income tax return by filing a revised income tax return u/s- 139 (5) of Income Tax Act.
+You can correct your income tax return by filing a revised income tax return u/s- 139 (5) of the Income Tax Act.

 Q- By when can the revised return for AY 2024-2025 be filed?